Investigating the Seebeck effect of the QGP medium using a novel relaxation time approximation model: Results and discussions

 Figures \ref{6f1}-\ref{7f1} and \ref{7f2}-\ref{8f2} respectively illustrate the variations of integrals $Q_1$ and $Q_2$ with temperature for different quark flavors ($u$, $d$ and $s$) at various finite chemical potentials using the quasiparticle framework.
 They have a trend that is similar to the current quark mass scenario, suggesting that they have positive values over the entire temperature range.
 According to the data shown in figures \ref{9f1}-\ref{10f1}, it is found that the magnitude of the Seebeck coefficient for each quark decreases as the temperature increases and increases when the chemical potential increases.
 The introduction of the quasiparticle description leads to a small increase in the magnitudes of the Seebeck coefficients for all the quarks.
 Moreover, the total Seebeck coefficient of the QGP medium in the quasiparticle description, as seen in figure \ref{10f2}, has been found to possess a slight positive value that decreases as the temperature increases and increases with the chemical potential throughout the entire temperature range.
 This result is different from the current mass scenario (\ref{5f2}), where the Seebeck coefficient in the high temperature region exhibited a slight negative value.
-The small increase in magnitude of the Seebeck coefficient is the sole difference between the current quark mass scenario and the quasiparticle mass scenario.
+The increase in magnitude of the Seebeck coefficient is the sole difference between the current quark mass scenario and the quasiparticle mass scenario.
+The increase of the Seebeck coefficient in the quasiparticle mass scenario indicates that the effective thermal masses of quarks influence the charge transport in the medium.
+In the current quark mass scenario, quarks maintain their intrinsic masses, which are small (e.g., \(m_u \simeq 3\) MeV, \(m_d \simeq 5\) MeV, \(m_s \simeq 100\) MeV).
+In the quasiparticle mass case, each quark gets an effective mass (eq. \eqref{28}), that is dependent upon both temperature and chemical potential through the thermal mass (eq. \eqref{29}).
+The temperature and chemical potential dependences of the quasiparticle masses for $u$, $d$ and $s$ quarks are shown in figures \ref{u}, \ref{d} and \ref{s}, respectively.
+Using the hard thermal loop perturbation theory, the thermal mass is computed and this mass modifies the energy dispersion relation.
+The introduction of an effective mass alters the transport properties of quarks and impacts the Seebeck coefficient.
+Since the effective mass modifies the quark distribution function, it shifts the phase space occupation and increases the contribution of certain momentum modes, leading to an enhanced Seebeck coefficient.
+Further, the presence of an effective quark mass suppresses the contribution of high-momentum quark states.
+This effect leads to a stronger charge separation in response to a temperature gradient, thereby increasing the Seebeck coefficient of the QGP medium.